hockeybro12/hockeybro12.github.io/_pages/about.md

   - /about.html
 ---

+I am a Senior Research Scientist at Meta SuperIntelligence Labs (MSL), working in the core post-training team for Llama multimodal models, originally from California.
+My team was responsible for post-training and releasing the Llama 4 and Llama 3.2 multimodal (text + image) Model.
+I was responsible for improving performance in accuracy, reasoning, and chat, as well as developing post-training infra (SFT, DPO, RL, graders, Reward Models, evaluation).

-I am a 6th Year PhD student at Purdue University working with [Professor Dan Goldwasser](https://www.cs.purdue.edu/homes/dgoldwas/) in Natural Language Processing, originally from California.
-I am currently looking for full time positions, starting in Summer 2024.
-I have completed internships at Microsoft Research, Amazon Science, Fujitsu, and several startups (Loom.ai and UnifyID).
-I have also published 5 first author papers (along with several workshop papers), and have been accepted at top NLP conferences like ACL, NAACL, and AACL.
+Previously, I completed my PhD at Purdue University working with [Professor Dan Goldwasser](https://www.cs.purdue.edu/homes/dgoldwas/) in Natural Language Processing and Multimodal understanding, originally from California.
+My PhD Dissertation was focused on Interactive Learning and Social Media Understanding.
+I published 5 first author papers (along with several workshop papers), and my work has been accepted at top NLP conferences like ACL, NAACL, EMNLP, and AACL.

+I have interned at Microsoft Research, Amazon Science, and Fujitsu Laboratories, along with several Series A startups.

 Broad Research Interests
 ======

-My research focus is in the space of Natural Language Processing, Interactive Learning, Large Language Models (LLMs), and Computational Social Science.
-I'm broadly interested in building an artificial agent that can interact with humans to comprehend Natural Language instructions and use them to do better, especially without being re-trained.
-I have been working on solving this problem in [Fake News Detection](https://arxiv.org/abs/2309.07384), [Robotics](https://aclanthology.org/N19-1195.pdf), and [Grounded Language Learning](https://arxiv.org/abs/2304.10750).
+I'm broadly interested in Natural Language Processing and Image Understanding, and improving AI in these areas.
+I'm interested in building an artificial agent that can interact with humans to comprehend Natural Language and use them to do better, especially without being re-trained, in a continuous online fashion.

+I worked on this in my PhD [Fake News Detection](https://arxiv.org/abs/2309.07384), [Robotics](https://aclanthology.org/N19-1195.pdf), and [Grounded Language Learning](https://arxiv.org/abs/2304.10750).

 General Motivation: When AI agents make mistakes, they usually have to be re-trained.
 However, instead, humans should be able to help the agent, and the agent should be able to take advantage of this knowledge to do better in the future, especially in a similar situation.
 Enabling this would allow agents to continually improve when deployed in the wild, and be more interactive.
 Particularly with diffcult to train/access LLMs, this can be useful.

-I tackled this approach most recently in Computational Social Science, where after building a [state-of-the-art graph model](https://aclanthology.org/2022.acl-long.97/), we showed how minimal human interaction can [significantly improve it](https://arxiv.org/abs/2309.07384).
-Specifically, humans interact with the AI model, and then LLMs are used to "amplify" the interactions, to get the most impact from each interaction.

-More recently, I've been working on training smaller LLMs to better prompt bigger ones to solve important tasks.
-This involves using Reinforcement Learning and human interactions to design reward functions to improve the prompt the smaller LLM creates, like RLHF but better!

-In the past at an internship at Microsoft research, I also worked on [Grounded Language Learning](https://arxiv.org/abs/2304.10750), where I built an end-to-end interactive agent.
-The agent could receive interactions from humans and also interact back with humans by asking clarification questions, and we showed both setups were very useful.
-Further, the agent could predit it's own response to it's own question, and do well with that as well!

-At Amazon, I worked on an innovative graph-based solution to improve how users can find their favorite products via Amazon search!
-And also a better way to detect entities in Alexa utterances!
+Having strong LLMs that can understand and reason about the world is the first step towards this.